ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 To summarize: I think it makes sense for enthusiasts who like the way it looks and don't mind spending money on unnecessary tech.

-Now let's get to the real point of this post: what all is involved in setting it up to use with your Mac:
+Now let's get to the real point of this post: what all is involved in setting it up to use with your Mac (note that this advice should extend across LG's Ultrawide line and will probably help people using other brand monitors as well.
+It won't be useful if you're using another OS, though).

 # Connection